Willie Calhoun Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 4.06 team ERA that ranks 13th across all league pitching staffs.
+- The Guardians' 3.99 team ERA ranks 12th across all MLB pitching staffs.

-- Guardians pitchers combine to give up the seventh-fewest home runs in baseball (26 total, 0.9 per game).
+- The Guardians surrender the seventh-fewest home runs in baseball (27 total, 0.9 per game).

-- Quantrill makes the start for the Guardians, his sixth of the season.
-He is 1-2 with a 5.40 ERA and 15 strikeouts through 25 2/3 innings pitched.
+- The Guardians will look to Bibee (1-0) in his second start this season.

-- In his most recent appearance on Monday, the right-hander threw 3 1/3 innings against the Colorado Rockies, giving up five earned runs while surrendering eight hits.
+- His most recent time out came on Wednesday against the Colorado Rockies, when the right-hander threw 5 2/3 innings, surrendering one earned run while allowing six hits.

-- In five games this season, the 28-year-old has a 5.40 ERA and 5.4 strikeouts per nine innings, while giving up a batting average of .303 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.